wavefrontHQ/help/cloud_integrations_intro.md

 The CloudWatch integration retrieves AWS [metric and dimension](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CW_Support_For_AWS.html) data using the AWS CloudWatch API.
+If you enable AWS billing alerts, Wavefront reports the metric **aws.billing.estimatedcharges**.

 Wavefront sets the value of the metric's [source](https://community.wavefront.com/docs/DOC-1031) field by service:
-**EC2**: the value of the **hostname**, **host**, or **name** [EC2 tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html), if the tags exist and you have an EC2 integration.
-Otherwise, the source is set to the Amazon instance ID; **ELB**: the Amazon instance ID of the EC2 instance the load balancer is attached to; all other services: the value of the *first* CloudWatch [dimension](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Dimension).
+**EC2**: the value of the **hostname**, **host**, or **name** [EC2 tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) or the Amazon instance ID; **EBS**: the Amazon instance ID; all other services: the value of the *first* CloudWatch [dimension](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Dimension).
 Wavefront adds point tags to CloudWatch metrics: **accountId**, **Region**, and CloudWatch dimensions, which vary by service.

-If you enable AWS billing alerts, Wavefront reports the metric **aws.billing.estimatedcharges**.

 ### CloudTrail